G-Invoicing

 Expand List item 5374Collapse List item 5374 What is an “In Flight Order” (IFO) and what is DLA’s guidance on handling IFOs?

-An “In Flight Order” (IFO) is defined as a legacy inbound or outbound funding document (MIPR) that has a period of performance (PoP) extending past October 1, 2025.
-DLA does not plan on converting IFOs to G-Invoicing.
-DLA expects IFOs to attrite out of DLA EBS per the legacy process (based upon the PoP).
-Any IFO that is not closed out by the time Treasury sunsets the IFO grace period will need to be converted to a 7600B.
-US Treasury has indicated September 2027 as a probable IFO conversion date but a final date is still forthcoming.
-Partners must collaborate and agree on IFO amounts, conversion process, and timeline to ensure a successful conversion.
+DLA expects IFOs to attrite out of DLA Enterprise Business System (EBS) per the legacy process based on the PoP.
+IFOs not closed out when the US Treasury sunsets the IFO grace period will need to be converted to a 7600B.
+The US Treasury has indicated September 2027 as a probable IFO conversion date but the final date has yet to be confirmed.
+It is essential that TPs collaborate and agree on IFO amounts, the conversion process, and timeline to ensure a successful conversion.

 Expand List item 5371Collapse List item 5371 How can trading partners achieve 7600EZ Success?

-2. Compliance with OSD Supply Transaction Working Group (STWG) specifications, including
+2. Compliance with OSD STWG specifications, including

 2. Standard Process Flows